Active. Individualized. Evidence Based.

-I can guide you through organizing and understanding your thoughts, memories, and emotions in new ways that help create insight and meaning
+I can guide you through organizing and understanding your thoughts, memories, and emotions in new ways that help create insight, awareness, and meaning

 I can teach you how to use new mental and behavioral coping skills that are proven to help

-I can help you understand how to create new habits based on new skills and insight
+I can help you understand how to create lasting habits based on new skills and insight

 Cognitive Behavioral Therapy (CBT)